Profile image for Martyn Sanderson

 In 1969 Sanderson moved to Australia, where he began twin habits that would last decades: acting for the screen, and working on his own documentaries.
 His disregard for convention was already clear.
 While acting in the movie Ned Kelly (starring Mick Jagger as Kelly!) he worked on off-beat documentary A Stone in the Bush, then began A Stitch in Time, which mixes electronic sounds and Sanderson's poetry, with images of sewing and moviemaking.

-Echoing his twin contributions to Wild Man, he also acted in, and was principal scriptwriter on, greenie romance Solo.
-Sanderson had begun writing for the screen while in Australia, and would later co-write acclaimed Bruno Lawrence feature Heart of the Stag, and little-seen Ronald Hugh Morrieson adaptation Pallet on the Floor.
+Echoing his twin contributions to Wild Man, he also acted in, and was principal scriptwriter on, 1979 movie Solo, a romance involvlng a forest-loving solo father and an Australian hitchhiker.
+Sanderson had begun writing for the screen while in Australia, and would later co-write acclaimed Bruno Lawrence feature Heart of the Stag, and a dark and little-seen Ronald Hugh Morrieson adaptation, Pallet on the Floor.

-On television, Sanderson won a 1976 Feltex award for his portrayal of aviation pioneer Richard Pearse.
+On television, Sanderson won a Feltex Award in 1976 for his portrayal of aviation pioneer Richard Pearse.
 He was nominated again for the fifth episode of historical TV epic The Governor — he played a conflicted general, who is ordered to expel Māori villagers from their lands.
 The same year he worked with director Barry Barclay on a more personal piece: Autumn Fires, which looked into his own colourful family.

 Sanderson was also working again as a scriptwriter and director.
 By 1985 he had directed Keskidee Aroha, shorts featuring poetry by Denis Glover and Alistair Campbell, and a half-hour drama, Universal Drive (part of the About Face TV series).
 Universal Drive centred around a young woman spraypainter trying to win respect from her car-mad brother.